 Lead nurturing is vital to every successful marketing team, but keeping track of each lead and making sure you properly communicate with them is nearly impossible without the help of workflows.

-So, what are workflows?
+What are workflows?

 According to inbound marketing and sales platform HubSpot: "A workflow is a series of automated actions that you can trigger to occur based on a person’s behaviors or contact information."
 This enables you to automatically send emails, update contact information, and add or remove contacts from lists based off the specific actions of a visitor or lead.
 Instead of blasting all your contacts with a generic message, workflows facilitate communication between marketers and leads based off where they are within the Buyer's Journey.